Scholars

 Wright uses insights from neuroscience, behaviour and technology to understand competition and conflict.

 Wright has advised the Pentagon Joint Staff for over a decade.
-On artificial intelligence (AI) he advises Europe's largest tech company, SAP.
-DARPA used his definition of gray zone conflict for their recent AI programme on the gray zone.
+He advises Europe's largest tech company, SAP, on artificial intelligence.
+DARPA, the Defense Advanced Research Projects Agency, used his definition of gray zone conflict for their recent AI programme on the gray zone.
 Foreign Affairs chose his piece on AI for its Top 10 of 2018 on the net.
-He edited the book Artificial Intelligence, China, Russia and Global Order (Air University Press, 2019), and co-edited Human, Machine, War: How the Mind-Tech Nexus will Win Future Wars (Air University Press, 2025).
-He has collaborated with Peking University.
-He has led Track 1.5 dialogues, e.g., with the White House, UK Cabinet Office and Australian Prime Minister's office, as well as with the Australian and Canadian Government Chief Scientists.
+Wright edited the book Artificial Intelligence, China, Russia and Global Order (Air University Press, 2019), and co-edited Human, Machine, War: How the Mind-Tech Nexus will Win Future Wars (Air University Press, 2025).
+He has collaborated with Peking University and has led Track 1.5 dialogues with the White House, the UK Cabinet Office and the Australian Prime Minister's office, as well as with the Australian and Canadian Government Chief Scientists.

-He previously worked in nuclear policy at the Carnegie Endowment for International Peace, Washington DC; used functional brain imaging at UCL and the London School of Economics; and was a neurology doctor in Oxford and London.
-The Economist and The New York Times covered his academic research.
+Wright previously worked in nuclear policy at the Carnegie Endowment for International Peace, Washington DC; used functional brain imaging at UCL and the London School of Economics; and was a neurology doctor in Oxford and London.
+Both The Economist and The New York Times have covered his academic research.
 He has published in Foreign Affairs, The Atlantic, and appeared on the BBC and CNN.

 Upcoming Events